-Dr. Steven R. Best, President and Chairman
+Dr. Steven R. Best, President and CEO

-Dr. Best’s experience and expertise includes electrically small antennas; wideband antennas; multiband antennas; conformal antennas; low-profile antennas; platform integrated antennas; phased array development and cost reduction, RF and antenna design for wireless implanted medical devices; and RF propagation analysis and communication system analysis.
+Dr. Best’s experience and expertise includes electrically small antennas; wideband antennas; multiband antennas; conformal antennas; low-profile antennas; platform integrated antennas; phased array development and cost reduction, RF circuit and antenna design for wireless implanted medical devices; and RF propagation analysis and communication system analysis.
 Dr. Best has worked on RF and antenna systems from VLF through mm-wave frequencies.

 Dr. Best is a Fellow of the IEEE (2006); Past-President (2012) of the IEEE Antennas and Propagation Society (AP-S); a Former AP-S Editor-in-Chief for Electronics Communications; a Former Associate Editor of the IEEE Transactions on Antennas and Propagation; a Former member of the IEEE Antennas and Propagation Society’s AdCom; a Former Distinguished Lecturer for the AP-S; a Former Associate Editor of the IEEE Antennas and Wireless Propagation Letters (AWPL); and a Past Chair of the Boston Section IEEE.

-Marshall Cross, Vice-President
+Marshall Cross, Senior Principal Engineer

-Mr. Cross is the Vice-President and co-founder of MegaWave Corporation.
+Mr. Cross is a co-founder of MegaWave Corporation.
 He has been involved with the design and testing of radio antennas and systems since receiving his B.S.E.E. from Worcester Polytechnic Institute in 1964.
 After working as a Microwave Transmission Engineer for the Western Union Telegraph Company he served as a Captain in the U.S. Army Signal Corps between 1965 and 1968 improving performance of communications systems in Germany.
 Mr. Cross joined Sylvania’s Communication Systems Laboratory in 1968.
 As a Department Head at GTE Government Systems, he led numerous contracts dealing with the design and analysis of ELF through UHF radio systems, near earth, buried and electrically small antennas.
 Between 1981 and 1988 he was Vice President and Manager of SAIC’s Division 046 where he led the company’s research and development contracts dealing with advanced airborne HF/VHF systems, electrically small HF/VHF antennas and special meteor burst antennas for aircraft, trains, and automobiles.
 In 1988, he founded the Radio General Company where he designed, fabricated, and tested special antennas from ELF through UHF used for communications, electronic warfare and the heating of matter.
 Since co-founding MegaWave Corporation in 1994, he has led and contributed to many key contracts in the areas of antenna development, near-earth and through-the-earth propagation.